8 of the Greatest Migrations in History

 - Estimated Migrants: 0.7 Million

 In 1944 Soviet leader Joseph Stalin accused the Chechen people of helping the Germans in World War II.
 He abolished the country and forced the people on a compulsory migration to Central Asia.
-Many people were killed en route with estimates ranging from about a third to half of the entire Chechen population.
+Many people were killed en-route with estimates ranging from about a third to half of the entire Chechen population.
 Survivors of the long journey were however allowed to return to Chechnya in 1957.
-European Parliament formally recognizes this forcible migration as a Genocide.Caucasian Knot
+European Parliament formally recognizes this forcible migration as a Genocide.North Caucasus Weekly

 7. Vietnam to rest of the World